Objections & replies · v2.0 · July 2026

 Abstract

-This dossier sets out the strongest objections to Space Immanence: physics-side underdetermination, the inside-ness gap, panpsychism risk, cultural construction, anthropomorphism, and permissiveness.
+This dossier sets out the strongest objections to Space Immanence: physics-side underdetermination, the inside-ness gap, panpsychism risk, cultural construction, anthropomorphism, permissiveness, the illusionist deflation, the Russellian realization objection, the order of certainty, and the unproven count of orientations.
 It records which replies are handled, which are serious hinges, and which remain open.

-Keywords objections; disconfirmation; inside-ness gap; panpsychism; anthropomorphism; philosophical method
+Keywords objections; disconfirmation; inside-ness gap; panpsychism; illusionism; Russellian monism; anthropomorphism; philosophical method

 Method Each objection is listed with its reply and current status.